sdetmharinavi/hnvtx/scripts/output.md

             continue;
         }

-        // --- CONSTRUCT RECORD WITH NEW FIELDS ---
         const recordToUpsert = {
-          // If the ID from the Excel sheet is valid, use it.
-Otherwise, generate a new one.
           id: (processedData.id && typeof processedData.id === 'string' && processedData.id.trim() !== '') ? processedData.id : generateUUID(),
           system_id: systemId,
           port: processedData.port as string | null,
           port_type_id: processedData.port_type_id as string | null,
           port_capacity: processedData.port_capacity as string | null,
           sfp_serial_no: processedData.sfp_serial_no as string | null,
-          // Map new fields.
-Note: toPgBoolean is handled by mapping.transform if config is correct,
-          // but we ensure defaults here.
           port_utilization: processedData.port_utilization !== undefined ?
 Boolean(processedData.port_utilization) : false,
           port_admin_status: processedData.port_admin_status !== undefined ?
 Boolean(processedData.port_admin_status) : false,
           services_count: parseNumber(processedData.services_count),